LaLiga Logo

 LaLiga Logo History

-Creating a top football division in Spain has been around for a long time because many footballers with undeniable talent were emerging in the country every year.
-A special organization was required to inspire them to improve their skills, interest in professional growth, and in the development of a sports career.
+The top football division in Spain has long been considered one of the best in the world because many footballers with undeniable talent have emerged from the country every year.
+A special organization was required to inspire them to improve their skills, increase their interest in professional growth, and develop a sports career.
 The director of Arenas Club de Getxo proposed its establishment.

-Preparatory work lasted several years – from 1927 to 1929.
-During this time, the founders approved the admission criteria to the top league, agreed on the size of the football club and the number of teams in it, specified the conditions for awarding the highest qualification category and developed symbolism.
+Preparatory work lasted several years, from 1927 to 1929.
+During this time, the founders approved the admission criteria for the top league, agreed on the size of the football club and the number of teams, specified the conditions for awarding the highest qualification category, and developed symbolism.
 The final version of the logo was adopted later.

 What is LaLiga?